jagal1910/xray-custom-integration-demo/DETAILED.md

 ```

 Trigger a scan for violations.
 No new security violations should appear in the UI.
 A new license should appear in the licenses tab after the first time the scan runs.

+### Watching for vulnerabilities

+In XRay, it is possible to create **policies** about vulnerabilities that can impose restrictions on an artifact (e.g. blocking the download of an artifact with a sufficiently severe security vulnerability).
+XRay **watches** can watch repositories for violation of policies and changes to licenses.

+To try this out with the demo, [create a watch and a policy](https://www.jfrog.com/confluence/display/XRAY/Watches) and add a new package to one of the repos being watched.
+If you add a package that matches one of the vulnerabilities in the database, the watch should trigger the creation of a new vulnerability listing for that component.

 ### Running Tests